 The Intelligence Reform and Terrorism Prevention Act (P.L.
 108-458) has requirements for a study about the use of telecommunications networks as part of an all-hazards warning system.
 The study is to be led by the Secretary of Homeland Security, in consultation with other Federal agencies, as appropriate, and participants in the telecommunications industry.
 Its goals are to consider the practicality of establishing a telecommunications-based warning system that would also provide information to individuals on safety measures that might be taken in response to the warning.
-The legislation specifies that technologies to consider would be "telephone, wireless communications, and other existing communications networks ...".
-The
+The legislation specifies that technologies to consider would be "telephone, wireless communications, and other existing communications networks . . .".
+The act also requires a pilot study using technology now being used for an Amber Alert network, to improve public warning systems regarding threats to homeland security.
+This is to be conducted by the Secretary of Homeland Security in consultation with the Attorney General, other federal agencies, the National Association of State Chief Information Officers, and other stakeholders in public safety systems.
+According to testimony, FEMA is seeking to finalize an agreement with NASCIO to incorporate an Amber Alert web portal pilot into other, broader-based pilots.
+These pilots are being coordinated through FEMA's Office of National Security Coordination as part of the IPAWS program.

-&lt;sup>28 PPW, "Protecting America's Communities: An Introduction to Public Alert and Warning," June 2004.
+&lt;sup>29 PPW, "Protecting America's Communities: An Introduction to Public Alert and Warning," June 2004.

-&lt;sup>29 Memorandum to PPW Members, June 30, 2004.
+&lt;sup>30 Memorandum to PPW Members, June 30, 2004.